mavlink/MAVSDK-docs/en/api_reference/classmavsdk_1_1_camera.md

 ----

-The [Camera](classmavsdk_1_1_camera.md) class can be used to manage cameras that implement the MAVLink [Camera](classmavsdk_1_1_camera.md) Protocol: [https://mavlink.io/en/protocol/camera.html](https://mavlink.io/en/protocol/camera.html).
+Can be used to manage cameras that implement the MAVLink [Camera](classmavsdk_1_1_camera.md) Protocol: [https://mavlink.io/en/protocol/camera.html](https://mavlink.io/en/protocol/camera.html).

 Currently only a single camera is supported.
 When multiple cameras are supported the plugin will need to be instantiated separately for every camera and the camera selected using `select_camera`.

-Synchronous and asynchronous variants of the camera methods are supplied.

 ## Data Structures